-This easy Shakarpara is popular not just during holidays like Diwali, Ganesh Chaturthi, and Holi, but all year round.
+This easy Shakarpara is popular not just during festivals like Diwali, Ganesh Chaturthi, and Holi, but all year round.
 They make for the perfect little snack!

 Jump to: